 Why meadows are so important

-Wildflower meadows provide food and shelter for many vital pollinators and plants that in turn support birds like the skylark and the turtle dove.
+Wildflower meadows provide food and shelter for many insects and plants that in turn support small animals and birds, like the skylark and the turtle dove.

 Places for enjoying nature

-There's nothing like running through the long grasses in summer meadows.
+There's nothing like the feeling of brushing your hands against long grasses in summer meadows.
 It's part of our childhood and natural heritage.

 We're a charity and rely on your donations to help our conservation work

 As a charity, we rely on the generosity of supporters to look after the outdoor spaces in our care.
 Not only do our supporters help to conserve beautiful landscapes and protect precious plants and wildlife.
 But they also ensure that future generations have places they can find freedom from everyday life, reconnect with the natural world and make memories to treasure.
 Your donation will go towards this project and other vital conservation work in the outdoors at this special place.
 With your support, we can continue to protect the irreplaceable.
 For ever, for everyone.